mgsosna/mattsosna.com/_posts/statistics/2021-08-11-ARIMA-deep-dive.md

 $$\color{red}{d_t} = c + \sum_{n=1}^{p}\alpha_n\color{red}{d_{t-n}} + \sum_{n=1}^{q}\theta_n\epsilon_{t-n} + \epsilon_t$$

 We can perform the differencing ourselves, but it gets cumbersome if $d$ is greater than 1, and most statistical packages will handle the differencing under the hood for us.
-Here's a demo in Python, for example, that shoes how the model coefficients in an ARIMA(1,1,1) model on the _raw_ data and ARMA(1,1) model on the _differenced_ data are equal.
+Here's a demo in Python, for example, that shows how the model coefficients in an ARIMA(1,1,1) model on the _raw_ data and ARMA(1,1) model on the _differenced_ data are equal.

 {% include header-python.html %}
 ```python